Ken Clark (punter)

-Kenneth Lawrence Clark (May 26, 1948 – August 8, 2021) was a Canadian professional gridiron football punter who played seventeen seasons in the Canadian Football League, World Football League, and National Football League.
-He led Saint Mary's University to a 14–6 win over McGill University in the 1973 Canadian College Bowl to win the Vanier Cup, and won the Ted Morris Memorial Trophy as the game's Most Valuable Player.
+Kenneth Lawrence Clark (May 26, 1948 – August 8, 2021) was a Canadian professional football player who was a punter for 17 seasons in the Canadian Football League, World Football League, and National Football League.
+In 1973 He led Saint Mary's University to a 14–6 win over McGill University to win the Vanier Cup, and won the Ted Morris Memorial Trophy as the game's Most Valuable Player.
 He was a punter for the Portland Storm of the WFL in 1974.
 He played in Super Bowl XIV for the Los Angeles Rams, becoming the second Canadian to play in a Super Bowl.

 Clark died at the age of 73 on August 8, 2021.